symfony/symfony-docs/service_container/import.rst

 ----------------------------------------

 By default, service configuration lives in ``config/services.yaml``.
 But if that file becomes large, you're free to organize into multiple files.
-For suppose you decided to move some configuration to a new file:
+Suppose you decided to move some configuration to a new file:

 .. configuration-block::